drkostas/Youtube-FirstCommentBot/README.md

 ### Specify the pool of comments <a name = "comments_pool"></a>

 Now, you don't want the bot to post the same comment over and over again.
-For that reason, I am using a pool of available comments, and bot automatically picks one that hasn't been commented to the respective channel yet, otherwise it picks the one that was posted the longest time ago.
+For that reason, I am using a pool of available comments, and the bot automatically picks one that hasn't been commented on to the respective channel yet, otherwise, it picks the one that was posted the longest time ago.
 Just create a `default.txt` file in a folder named `comments` and write one comment per line.
 If, for a specific channel, you want to have additional comments, create another txt file named after the channel's id.
-For example you can create a `UC-ImLFXGIe2FC4Wo5hOodnw.txt` for the Veritasium YT channel.
+For example, you can create a `UC-ImLFXGIe2FC4Wo5hOodnw.txt` for the Veritasium YT channel.

 ### Start following channels <a name = "add_channels"></a>

 We are now ready to add YT channels to our following list (stored in the DB).
-After ensuring you are in the conda environment, use the following command to add channels:
+After ensuring you are in the Conda environment, use the following command to add channels:

 Using the channel ID